Diego-fzl/Diego-fzl/README.md

 - 👀 I’m interested in basically anything as long as it solves something.
 - 🌱 I’m currently learning what life is about.
 Parenthetically im practicing Codeing in various langagues.
 - 💞️ I’m looking to collaborate on whateverrr!
-- 📫 How to reach me: Just hit me up on my LikedIn Account.
+- 📫 How to reach me: Just write me on LinkedIn.

 <!---
 Diego-fzl/Diego-fzl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.